convallari/convallari/README.md

 # About me

 My ultimate life goal is to be a designer of the real world around me.
-What's important in this endeavor is to identify problems and requirements, while leveraging my existing knowledge, resources, and capabilities to effectively creatively tackle these challenges.
+What's important in this endeavor is to identify problems and requirements, while leveraging my existing knowledge, resources, and capabilities to creatively tackle these challenges.
 I'm still exploring how I can contribute to the world and remain open to new ideas and experiences.
 - Surround yourself with people you like, acquire valuable knowledge and techniques, and engage in meaningful activities.
 Keep learing and practicing.
 <!--